pmelchior/usrp-sciprog/README.md

 * June 4, 2026 Statistical data analysis
 * June 5, 2026 Running hydro simulations

-All sessions take place in person at Lewis Library 121.
+All sessions take place in person at TBC in Green Hall.
 **The agenda for each days is detailed in the respective README files**.

 ## Colloquia and seminars